thelinuxlich/knockout.model/README.md

             @birth_date = ko.observable ""
             @address = ko.observable ""
             @phone = ko.observable ""
-            super() # if you want the @__defaults applied to your model instance, call super() or @set @constructor.__defaults
+            @belongsTo "department" # defaults to class "Department".
+It is important that Department has a validate method, otherwise it will not load the relationship super() # if you want the @__defaults applied to your model instance, call super() or @set @constructor.__defaults

         validate: ->